 When To Use The Palomar Knot

 This can be used in any application where one end of the tackle is open to wrap the line around.
-Common uses are attaching hooks to leaders or main line, attaching weights, attaching swivels or even to tie on a fishing lure.
+Common uses are attaching hooks to leaders or mainline, attaching weights, attaching swivels, or even tying on a fishing lure.

 How To Tie The Palomar Knot